Tips on Improving Your FICO Score for Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins and ends with your finances.
 Without an acceptable credit score, purchasing a house is more difficult and, you could end up renting longer than you expected in Cornelius until you raise your score.

 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 600.
-Since we've experienced an economic downturn, however, some borrowers have seen their score lowered because of unemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in summing up your FICO score include:
+Most people traditionally have a score of 600, but scores range from 300 to 850.
+With the change in the economy, however, some people have seen their score lowered because of loss of employment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in reviewing your FICO score include:

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
 Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
 You can qualify for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a near perfect FICO score.

 Staying on top of your FICO score is the first step in purchasing a home.
 Call us at (704) 896-2000 and we can help you get on the right track to the home of your dreams.